SublimeLinter/SublimeLinter-shellcheck/README.md

 1. When the plugin list appears, type `shellcheck`.
 Among the entries you should see `SublimeLinter-shellcheck`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

-2. In the console, you should see a message stating `SublimeLinter: shellcheck enabled: /usr/local/bin/shellcheck`
+2. In the console, you should see a message stating `SublimeLinter: shellcheck activated: /usr/local/bin/shellcheck`

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Settings).
 For information on generic linter settings, please see [Linter Settings](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Linter-Settings).